dustinwhisman/dustinwhisman.com/pages/writing/certified-professional-in-accessibility-core-competencies-certification/theoretical-models-of-disability.md

 This model acknowledges how people are drawn together by their shared characteristics, such as the deaf community and the use of sign language.
 Having similar life experiences and interests creates a sense of belonging.

 This model accepts a person’s disability as a point of pride rather than a problem to be solved.
-However, the sense of belonging isn’t universal–you can still be excluded from a group even if you have some things in common.
+However, the sense of belonging isn’t universal—you can still be excluded from a group even if you have some things in common.

 ## Charity Model